- Introduction: The Hidden Cost of "Sweating" Pipes

 2. Valves & Fittings: The Moisture Trap

-3. Galvanic Corrosion in Plumbing Systems
+3. Galvanic Corrosion in Process Piping

 Technical Comparison: 304 vs 316L Pipe in Humidity